Finding the Applicant Details Page

-Prerequisites that are built in WebAdMIT will be matched by admissions users and are not visible to applicants.
+Prerequisites that are created in WebAdMIT will be matched by admissions users and are not visible to applicants.
 These are separate from prerequisites that are set up in the CAS Configuration Portal for applicants to match.
 You must have the Modify Applicants' Custom Fields, Local GPAs, Prerequisites, and Requirements permission in order to update an applicant's Prerequisite GPA.
 Prerequisite criteria can be fulfilled in two ways:

 - Associate the prerequisite with a course from the Electronic Transcript.
 When the matched course(s) meets the GPA and Credit thresholds that you have determined (labeled as Min.
 GPA and Min.
 Credits on the Prerequisite GPA panel), the criterion is marked as fulfilled.
 To view the course(s) that is fulfilling a criterion, click the Details link.
 To view all courses matched to a criterion, click Expand all.

 - Manually fulfill the criterion.
 To manually fulfill a criterion, click the Force Fulfill checkbox.

 This panel displays a normalized view of the applicant’s high school academic coursework, including the CAS-standardized classification, term type, and applicable subject area.

 This panel displays a normalized view of the applicant’s academic coursework, including the CAS-standardized classification and grade.
 To view additional information about a course, click the Details link.
 Review the Verification section in the Applicant Processing Reference Guide to learn how coursework is verified, if applicable to your CAS.